 Emergent phenomena are a special class of things.
 They can be recognized by certain traits that they have in common.
 In general, emergent phenomena arise spontaneously at a certain time and place.
 Typically they exist for a definite duration, and eventually dissipate at another time and place.
 Their appearance is often associated with some natural variable exceeding a threshold.
 Often they can move about somewhat independently.
 If so, although they have general tendencies, their specific actions are usually very difficult to predict.

-In general, the definition of emergent phenomena is that the properties of emergent phenomena are not apparent in the underlying stratum from which they arise.
+One clear characteristic of emergent phenomena is that the properties of emergent phenomena are not apparent in the underlying stratum from which they arise.

 Examples of natural emergent phenomena with which we are familiar include sand dunes, the behaviour of flocks of birds, vortexes of all kinds, termite mounds, consciousness, and indeed, life itself.

 Regarding climate, there is one particularly important class of natural emergent phenomena.
 These are the natural “heat engines”.
 Heat engines are able to turn heat into work.
-Examples of these natural emergent heat engines include hurricanes, thunderstorms, tornadoes, and the Hadley Circulation itself.
+Examples of these natural emergent heat engines include hurricanes, thunderstorms, dust devils, tornadoes, and the Hadley Circulation itself.

 The most common and most important of these heat engines are thunderstorms.
 Thunderstorms do two kinds of mechanical work.
 First, they power the deep tropical convection that is the driving force for the circulation of the entire ocean and atmosphere.

 Second, thunderstorms drive what can be thought of as a sophisticated air conditioner, using a variation of the standard refrigeration method.
 This method, used in your home air conditioner, uses ambient heat to evaporate a liquid.
 This removes the heat from the area where the evaporation is taking place.